 Whenever I call for take out, I have to get an order of the almond chicken.
 I love the combination of fresh veggies and chicken with the flavor of almonds.
 I’ve found that this dish is quite easy to make at home, and can easily be customized to your tastes.

 Start by cooking mushrooms, zucchini, onions and bell peppers in a pan until they’re just tender.
 Remove the veggies from the pan, then add the chicken in a single layer.
-While the chicken is cooking, whisk together the ingredients for the sauce.
+While the chicken is cooking, whisk together the ingredients for the sauce in a bowl.
 Return the vegetables to the pan with the chicken, then pour the sauce over the top.
 Simmer until the sauce has just thickened.
 Stir in the almonds, then serve and enjoy.

 Bowls of diced vegetables and sauce ingredients.